rust-lang/book/second-edition/src/ch20-04-validating-the-request.md

 with any `404` response</span>

 With these changes, try running your server again.
-Requesting `127.0.0.1:8080` should return *hello.html*, and any other request, like `127.0.0.1:8080/foo`, should return the error HTML!
+Requesting `127.0.0.1:8080` should return the contents of *hello.html*, and any other request, like `127.0.0.1:8080/foo`, should return the error HTML!

 There's a lot of repetition between the code in the `if` and the `else` blocks: they're both reading files and writing the contents of the files to the stream.